Syn4z/PAD-Labs/README.md

 ----

 ## Deployment and Scaling
-1. Create Dockerfile for Each Service (each microservice will have its own Dockerfile to define how it is built and run)
-2. Create a docker-compose.yml File (this file defines how the services are connected and configured)
-3. Configure Networking (using Docker compose to set up a default network for the services, allowing them to communicate using service names)
-4. Deploy the Microservices (building, starting and checking the logs)
+**_Docker_** will be used to have each service with it's database deployed in a container and using Docker compose to set up a default network for the services, allowing them to communicate using service names.
+Using Docker containers to have specific environments for the services.
+Docker will build, start and check the status of each microservice.
+This approach makes sure that the services can run on any machine and are compatible.
-5. Scale the Microservices (modifying the docker-compose.yml to specify the number of replicas for each service)
-6. Update the Deploy (using Docker compose to scale the services to the specified number of replicas)

-The scaling method I will be using is horizontal scaling to make use of more service instances.
+The scaling method I will be using is **_horizontal scaling_** to make use of more service instances.
 Horizontal scaling involves adding more instances of a service to handle increased load.
-This is beneficial because it allows the system to handle more requests by distributing the load across multiple instances.
-Each instance runs independently, and a load balancer will distribute incoming requests to the available instances, ensuring efficient use of resources and improved performance.
+This is beneficial because it allows the system to handle more requests by distributing the load across multiple instances, ensuring efficient use of resources and improved performance.

 ## References
 - [System Architecture](https://medium.com/@beuttam/building-scalable-microservices-with-proxy-load-balancer-api-gateway-private-network-services-f25c73cc8e02)